For Black homeowners, a common conundrum with appraisals

 There is no national database of discrimination complaints against appraisers.
 The few that were filed to the Department of Housing and Urban Development totaled just six in 2020 compared with three in 2019.

-An analysis by American Enterprise Institute, a public policy think tank, found that allegations of intentional or unintentional racial bias in appraisals on refinance loans were “uncommon and not systemic.”
+An analysis by the American Enterprise Institute, a public-policy think tank, found that allegations of intentional or unintentional racial bias in appraisals on refinance loans were “uncommon and not systemic.”
 The group compiled hundreds of thousands of appraisals on transactions that actually closed.
-The research combines data from several sources, including Collateral Risk Network’s (CRN) survey of Appraisal Management Companies and Lenders, Home Mortgage Disclosure Act (HMDA) data, and AEI Housing Center’s National Housing Market Database.
+The research combines data from several sources, including Collateral Risk Network’s survey of Appraisal Management Companies and Lenders, Home Mortgage Disclosure Act data, and AEI Housing Center’s national housing market database.

-But fair housing advocates say it is not uncommon for bias complaints to go unreported by discouraged homeowners and that consumers often don’t recognize when they are being discriminated against.
+But fair housing advocates say that it is not uncommon for bias complaints to go unreported by discouraged homeowners and that consumers often don’t recognize when they are being discriminated against.

-“When buyers of color face discrimination in the marketplace, it can discourage them from the whole process,” said Lisa Rice, president, and chief executive of the National Fair Housing Alliance (NFHA).
-She says compiling data from closed property sales do not take into account home deals that fell apart after a lower appraisal.
+“When buyers of color face discrimination in the marketplace, it can discourage them from the whole process,” said Lisa Rice, president and chief executive of the National Fair Housing Alliance.
+She says compiling data from closed property sales does not take into account home deals that fell apart after a lower appraisal.
 “And research shows that in many cases, especially when the appraisal differences are slight, consumers won’t realize that bias could have been a factor in lowering the value of their homes,” adds Rice.

 Despite the lack of hard data on discrimination complaints, some states are tightening oversight of the industry as anecdotal evidence of bias piles up.